West Side, 4 stories: Development features movable building

 The development, which will include a hotel, a school, a retail mall, restaurants, public plazas and a skyscraper taller than the Empire State Building, is intended to transform what was one of the last underused, industrial stretches of Manhattan into a destination like Rockefeller Center.

-Its builders also hope one of its anchor structures, a performing arts center called The Shed, will make it a cultural draw.
+And there’s hope a performing arts center being built in the area called The Shed will make it a cultural draw.

 The four-story-high building, now partially complete, is equipped with a mechanical marvel: a giant telescoping shell that can be extended to turn an adjacent, public open-air plaza into a climate-controlled performance hall with 120-foot ceilings.

-Made of a steel frame covered by translucent panels, the shell rests on giant wheels that slide along rails to move it out to cover the plaza, which then becomes a space called The McCourt, named in honor of businessman Frank McCourt Jr., who donated $45 million to the project.
+Made of a steel frame covered by translucent panels, the shell rests on giant wheels that slide along rails to move it out to cover the plaza, which then becomes a space called The McCourt, named in honor of businessman Frank McCourt Jr., who donated $45 million to the project, an independent nonprofit cultural organization.
 The shell deploys in five minutes, at a speed of a quarter-mile per hour.

 When in use, the shell can hold an audience of 1,250 seated or 2,700 standing, which can come up to 3,000 when combined with space from the fixed building.

-At a presentation to announce part of the performance schedule for The Shed’s inaugural 2019 season, Robert Katchur, an associate principal at Diller Scofidio and Renfro, the design firm that came up with the concept of the shell, said the idea was to give the art presented there as much room as possible, instead of being limited to the space in the fixed building alone or to an open-air plaza that could be used only in good weather.
+At a presentation to announce part of the performance schedule for The Shed’s inaugural 2019 season, Robert Katchur, an associate principal at Diller Scofidio and Renfro, the design firm that in collaboration with Rockwell Group came up with the concept of the shell, said the idea was to give the art presented there as much room as possible, instead of being limited to the space in the fixed building alone or to an open-air plaza that could be used only in good weather.

 “We wanted it to be able to engage with the public realm,” he said.

-When not being used, the shell will be “nested” over the fixed structure, which is next to a residential skyscraper also designed by Diller Scofidio and Renfro.
+When not being used, the shell will be “nested” over the fixed structure, which is next to a residential skyscraper also designed by Diller Scofidio and Renfro, and Rockwell Group.